mikalai-hryb/notes/terraform.md

 TF uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.
 The Terraform state file is the only way Terraform can track which resources it manages.

+### What is the `version` key in the state file?

+Terraform will only update the state file `version` when a new version of Terraform requires a change to the state file's format.

+### What is the `terraform_version` key in the state file?

+Terraform will update the terraform_version whenever you apply a change to your configuration using a newer Terraform version.

 ### What is `lineage` in a state file?

 The "lineage" is a unique ID assigned to a state when it is created.